9. Olympic Games Handover 2008

 Mintage: 650,000

-As part of the commemorations of the 100th anniversary of the end of the First World War, this £2 coin honours the Royal Navy, and holds both historical significance and collectable appeal.
+As part of the commemorations of the 100th anniversary of the end of the First World War, this £2 coin honouring the Royal Navy holds both historical significance and collectable appeal.
 Designed by renowned military artist David Rowlands, the reverse displays a striking depiction of HMS Royal Oak, a revenge-class battleship commissioned during the war.
 Celebrating the strength and dedication of the Royal Navy, the edge inscription reads ‘THE SURE SHIELD OF BRITAIN’, which further emphasises the resilience of the nation.

-With only 650,000 minted, the First World War Royal Navy Fifth Portrait £2 coin, featuring the fifth and final definitive coinage portrait of Her Late Majesty Queen Elizabeth II, created by Jody Clark, quickly became a highly coveted collectable.
+Featuring final definitive coinage portrait of Her Majesty Queen Elizabeth II it became a highly coveted collectable.

 2. Commonwealth Games, Wales 2002